Carry On Jack: Plot

-After three months at sea and no action, the crew are very restless, and when they finally see a Spanish ship, the Captain has them sail away from it.
-Howett and Angel hatch a plot, making it look like the ship has been boarded by the enemy during a night raid and using Poop-Decker as an expendable dupe to get the Captain leave the ship on his own volition.
-Poop-Decker, Sweetly and Sally thus help the Captain into a boat, and they leave the ship, but while leaving his cabin, the Captain gets a splinter in his foot, which later goes gangrenous.
-When they reach dry land, Captain Fearless reckons that they are in France and they need only to walk a short distance to reach Calais, while they are actually standing on Spanish soil.
+After three months at sea and no action, the crew are restless, and when they finally see a Spanish ship, the Captain has them sail away from it.
+Howett and Angel hatch a plot, making it look as if the ship has been boarded by the enemy during a night raid and using Poop-Decker as an expendable dupe to get the Captain leave the ship on his own volition.
+Poop-Decker, Sweetly and Sally thus help the Captain into a boat, and they leave the ship.
+However, while leaving his cabin, the Captain gets a splinter in his foot, which later goes gangrenous.
+Reaching dry land, Captain Fearless reckons that they are in France and they need only to walk a short distance to reach Calais, while they are actually standing on Spanish soil.
 Sally and Poop-Decker spot a party of civilians and steal their clothes while they are bathing.

-Now in charge of the ship, Howett and Angel sail for Cadiz and plan on taking it from Don Luis (Patrick Cargill), the Spanish Governor.
-They are successful, but their plot is ruined by Poop-Decker's group, who stumble into Cadiz (believing it to be Le Havre) and recapture the Venus.
+Now in charge of the ship, Howett and Angel sail for Cádiz and plan on taking it from Don Luis, the Spanish Governor.
+They are successful, but their plot is ruined by Poop-Decker's group, who stumble into Cádiz (believing it to be Le Havre) and recapture the Venus.
 Sailing back to England, they encounter a pirate ship, whose crew seizes the Venus.
-The Captain (Patch, played by Peter Gilmore) turns out to be Sally's lost love Roger, but upon seeing him as a coarse, brutal rogue, she no longer wants to have anything to do with him.
-In order to force her compliance, Patch and Hook (Ed Devereaux) try to make Poop-Decker and Fearless walk the plank, but Poop-Decker manages to escape and cut down a sail, which covers the pirates, capturing them.
+The Captain (Patch) turns out to be Sally's lost love Roger, but upon seeing him as a brutal rogue, she no longer wants to have anything to do with him.
+In order to force her compliance, Patch and Hook try to make Poop-Decker and Fearless walk the plank.
+However, Poop-Decker escapes and cuts down a sail, which covers the pirates, capturing them.

-In Cadiz, the former crew of the Venus are taken to be shot, but escape with five empty Spanish men-of-war to England for prize money and glory.
+In Cádiz, the former crew of the Venus are taken to be shot, but escape with five empty Spanish men-of-war to England for prize money and glory.
 They are within sight of England when they encounter the Venus.
-While Poop-Decker, Sally and Walter are working below decks on cutting off Fearless's badly infected leg, a fire gets out of control on deck and burns a sail, which sets off the Venuss primed cannons, hitting all five Spanish ships and thus once again thwarting Howett.
+While Poop-Decker, Sally and Walter are working belowdecks on cutting off Fearless's infected leg, a fire gets out of control on deck and burns a sail, which sets off the Venuss primed cannons, hitting all five Spanish ships and thus once again thwarting Howett.
 Poop-Decker and his companions end up at the Admiralty as heroes.
 Fearless, who now has a pegleg is promoted to Admiral and given a desk job.
 Poop-Decker and Sweetly are given the rank of honorary Captains, with pensions, but Poop-Decker reveals that he is going to leave the service to marry Sally.

 Background

-The overall plot in relation to Sally steals the idea from episode 2 of the British TV series "Sir Francis Drake" made three years earlier (1961).
+The overall plot in relation to Sally steals the idea from episode 2 of the British TV series Sir Francis Drake made three years earlier (1961).
 In this episode a girl (the daughter of a ship's gunner) stows away on Drake's ship dressed as a man.